ettanin/Meteobridge-MB-SMART/README.md

 # This GITHUB repository is for Meteobridge-Weather34-Smart Version *NO MYSQL KNOWLEDGE REQUIRED
-(Beta Testing Ended  3rd Master Version Released August 4th 2019)
+(Beta Testing Ended  2nd Master Version Released July 30th 2019)

 # Live Demo
 https://singaporeweather.info

 # IMPORTANT THIS TEMPLATE IS FOR METEOBRIDGE NANOSD AND DAVIS HARDWARE USERS ONLY !!

-# IMPORTANT NOT COMPATIBLE WITH PREVIOUS MYSQL CSV CHART FILES  !!

 # More info
 https://weather34.com/homeweatherstation/meteobridge-mb-smart.html